 The SAGE programme provides a wonderful environment in which to grow professionally and in your walk with God.
 The biggest thing I have taken away from the programme is a new awareness of how the Bible provides a blueprint for social reform and a vision for society where all can flourish.

-The SAGE programme runs over two terms from October 2020 to March 2021.
+The SAGE programme runs over two terms from October to March each year.
 It begins with a few days away in the countryside for team building (coronavirus permitting!), and ends with planning the next steps for your own course of action.

 In an intensive version of our online course (on applying biblical principles to public life), SAGEites spend the term studying biblical thinking across seven different spheres—including economics, justice & law, welfare and the arts.
 Alongside daily seminars and weekly essays, they will be choosing their research topic for the Research Term.